MVesuviusC/R_workshop/README.md

 ## Day 1
 - Introduction to R and RStudio
+- How to think about working in R
 - Basic operations, reading data, summary statistics, and plotting
 - Overview of variables and functions